Shop my Scandinavia guide with 200+ tips and map

 Eat your heart out at Malmö Saluhall

 Malmö’s indoor food market is a great place to stop for lunch, or to shop local goods.
-This indoor space is home to a bunch of vendors, with food options ranging from ramen to pizza to local Swedish fare.
+This indoor space is home to a variety of vendors, with food options ranging from ramen to pizza to local Swedish fare.

 Try local fish at Fiskehoddorna